-- For the TOE one pre-configured version (FSV01) of the file system applies.
+- For the TOE two pre-configured versions (FSV01 and FSV02) of the file system apply.
 A detailed description of the sub-phases and the file system pre-configurations, including the assigned maximal available memory sizes can be found in the Administrator Guidance [TCOSADM]. - The product is finished after initialization, after testing the OS and creation of the dedicated file system with security attributes and readymade for the import of User Data.
 This corresponds to the end of the life cycle phase 2 of the Protection Profile [EACPassPP].
 The TOE may also be pre-configured during manufacturing which leads to different configurations for delivering.
 A more detailed description of the production processes in Phases 5 and 6 of PP0035 [PP0035] is given in the Administrator Guidance document [TCOSADM].
 Note that the physical interface (i.e. the antenna) is out of the scope of the PP0035.
 Therefore it is not considered in the life cycle phases mapping.